odmina/stratified/stratified.md

 ## Compare numbers of self-poisonings on exposed and unexposed days

-Since we are going to compare the odds of self-poisoning on days with and without exposure several times, it is usefull to create a function drawing this plot.
+Since we are going to compare the odds of self-poisoning on days with and without exposure several times, it is useful to create a function drawing this plot.

 In the function below using grouping variable is optional.